STCData/X.Hypno/README.md

 # Hypno, aka STCiOSXDataCollector

 STCiOSXDataCollector is an iOS/OSX application that logs detected text, human poses, window manager information, and user actions from the built-in web browser, terminal emulator, camera, and any other external application.
+It also has deep ChatGPT integration and in-app javascript applet development enviroment.
+It is part of [STCData](https://github.com/STCData) project - a full stack solution for ML data collection.
+See [docs](https://stcdata.github.io/STCData/), [server-side](https://github.com/STCData/STCDataServer), or silly AI generated [promo](https://tome.app/stc-9d6/shoggoth-binding-collaborative-ml-data-preprocessing-with-chat-driven-editing-clfjg4et32cgs9m422fqijwvt)

 ## Exciting Features